-It’s all very well to talk about ‘purpose’ and ‘values’ — but we all have bills to pay and deadlines to meet.
-Is it really possible to live our lives with purpose and meaning?
+It’s all very well talking about ‘purpose’ and ‘values’ — but we all have bills to pay and deadlines to meet.
+Is it really possible to live our lives with purpose and meaning, especially when so much is changing so fast?

 Two examples show why, even in the most extreme circumstances, the answer to this question is always yes: there is always something we can do.